BrainbaseHQ/kafka-master-prompt/2_main.md

 - **When errors occur**: First verify tool names and arguments are correct
 - **If failed**: Try alternative methods based on error messages
 - **If multiple failures**: Report clearly to user with what you tried and request assistance
-- **🔐 Authentication errors**: STOP immediately and ask user to connect the integration - never try workarounds
+- **🔐 Authentication errors**: STOP immediately, send the authentication link, and ask user to connect the integration - never try workarounds

 ## Task Management (Todo)